vlzware/JobSuche-Py/docs/WORKFLOWS.md

 **Database state after success:**
 - Has all 500 jobs with scraped details ✓
-- Does NOT have classifications (that's in the session)
+- Does NOT have classifications (those are in the session)

 ---